- June 20, 2019

 Protective gear cannot prevent an accident from occurring, but it can help prevent serious injuries and death.
 IIHS states that helmets reduce a motorcyclist’s risk of death in a traffic accident by as much as 42 percent.
 Motorcyclists who do not wear helmets are three times more likely to sustain serious brain injuries in accidents than motorcyclists who wear helmets.

-According to a motorcycle accident lawyer in San Jose, California is one of 19 states that has a universal helmet law, which requires all persons riding on motorcycles to wear helmets.
+According to a motorcycle accident lawyer California and New York require all persons riding on motorcycles to wear helmets.
 This includes passengers.
 The majority of states have partial helmet laws, which require helmets for certain riders.
 Usually, these laws apply to persons under the age of 18.
 Three states in the U.S., including Illinois, Iowa, and New Hampshire, do not have any kind of helmet law, according to IIHS.

 Protective gear also includes attire, like leather clothing, full-length sleeves and pants, and safety pads.
 These items of clothing help protect riders’ skin from scrapes, cuts, and painful road rash in the event of an accident.